theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 01-21-21
 Nerfed CLEO Sniper Support
 November Echo Romeo Uniform no longer supports weapon attachments except for the NERU Suppressor
+NERU Suppressor can't be removed from November Echo Romeo Uniform
 Pyro Launcher Mission should no longer appear
 Removed Starshank Launcher and it's ammo from Independence Trader and Supply Drop